Family await justice a year on from Tirop's murder

 Meanwhile, 14% of women and 6% of men in the same age bracket report having experienced sexual violence at least once in their lifetime.

-"There has been that knowledge that the state actually sees this as a huge issue that needs action," Masore added.
+"There has been that knowledge that the state actually sees this as a huge issue that needs action," Masore adds.

 "The government needs to ensure that they're putting in place measures to prevent gender-based violence.
 We need to have structures to support people, with safe houses and people in the justice chain knowing their mandate and responsibility."